-An arraignment is where the court formally tells you the charges against you and asks you to enter a plea so your criminal case can move forward.
-Many people preparing for an arraignment hearing feel unsure about what will happen…
+One of the most common questions we get from clients is “What is an arraignment?”
+An arraignment is where the court formally tells you the charges against you and asks you to enter a plea so your criminal case can…

-Yes.
-Wisconsin generally allows adults to carry knives openly or concealed, regardless of blade length, but restrictions can apply for people prohibited from possessing firearms, for knives carried on school premises, and in certain government buildings where local rules may…
+Are you wondering if it’s legal to carry a knife in Wisconsin?
+The answer is: Yes.
+Wisconsin generally allows adults to carry knives openly or concealed, regardless of blade length, but restrictions can apply for people prohibited from possessing firearms,…

 Being at a traffic stop can be a stressful thing, especially if you are not certain of your rights or how to defend them.
 When police pull you over, you may be surprised to know that they do not have…